weschao/Yelp/README.md

 - [x] Custom cells should have the proper Auto Layout constraints
 - [x] Search bar should be in the navigation bar
  * Filter page
-- [ ] Implement filters for category, sort (best match, distance, highest rated), distance (miles), deals (on/off).
+- [x] Implement filters for category, sort (best match, distance, highest rated), distance (miles), deals (on/off).
 - [x] Filters table should be organized into sections as in the mock.
 - [x] Radius filter should expand as in the real Yelp app
-- [ ] Categories should show a subset of the full list with a "See All" row to expand.
+- [x] Categories should show a subset of the full list with a "See All" row to expand.
-- [ ] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
+- [x] Clicking on the "Apply" button should dismiss the filters page and trigger the search w/ the new filter settings.

+Settings page needs to remember current settings
+See all row should not have switch

 #### Optional